Your browser is out of date

 With an updated browser, you will have a better Medtronic website experience.
 Update my browser now.

-Dr. John Liddicoat was named Executive Vice President and President, Americas Region in September 2018, and serves as a member of the Medtronic Executive Committee.
+John Liddicoat, M.D., was appointed Executive Vice President and President of the Americas Region in September 2018 and Executive Vice President and President of Enterprise Technology & Innovation in May 2022.
+He serves as a member of the Medtronic Executive Committee.

-Dr. Liddicoat is a cardiothoracic surgeon who, prior to joining Medtronic, most recently practiced at the Beth Israel Deaconess Medical Center in Boston where he also held an appointment as Assistant Professor of Surgery at Harvard Medical School.
-John earned an MBA from Boston University, a doctor of medicine from the University of Chicago, and a bachelor’s degree from the University of Michigan.
-He completed his surgical training in general and cardiothoracic surgery at Johns Hopkins Hospital in Baltimore.
-Prior to joining Medtronic, Dr. Liddicoat founded two medical device companies, and served as a consultant to several venture capital firms and medical device companies.
+He completed his surgical training in general and cardiothoracic surgery at Johns Hopkins Hospital in Baltimore and practiced at the Beth Israel Deaconess Medical Center in Boston where he also held an Assistant Professor of Surgery position at Harvard Medical School.
+John earned his MBA from Boston University, a Doctor of Medicine from the University of Chicago, and bachelor’s degree from the University of Michigan.
+In addition, he founded two medical device companies and served as a consultant to several venture capital firms and medical device companies.